 Facing Hunger Foodbank is a private, non-profit, charitable organization founded in 1983 and is incorporated in West Virginia.
 Formerly known as the Huntington Area Food Bank, the foodbank initially served Cabell and Wayne Counties.
 The need was so great across the region that the foodbank expanded its service area after just its first year of operation.
 The foodbank’s service area currently includes 248 agencies across 17 counties in West Virginia, eastern Kentucky and southeastern Ohio.

 In its first full year of operation, the foodbank distributed nearly 300,000 pounds of food to food insecure people.
 Since the turn of the century, the foodbank has consistently been distributing more than 3 million pounds of food annually.
-In 2014, the foodbank distributed more than 5.2 million pounds of food to nearly 115,000 people on a monthly basis.
+In 2018, the foodbank distributed more than 7.4 million pounds of food.

 The foodbank also receives financial aid from the federally funded Emergency Food and Shelter Program (FEMA), allowing food to be purchased for member agencies in Cabell, Lincoln and Wayne Counties.

-The foodbank also receives and distributes USDA commodities through the Temporary Emergency Food Assistance Program in West Virginia and Kentucky.
+The foodbank also receives and distributes USDA commodities through the Commodity Supplemental Food Progam and The Emergency Food Assistance Program in West Virginia and Kentucky.

-Grants help to sustain specific programs like the BackPack Program, Mobile Pantry Program and SNAP Outreach.
+Grants help to sustain specific programs like the BackPack Program and Mobile Pantry Program.
 These programs help ensure clients of all ages have access to enough food.